 One of the most exciting recent developments in video is the ability to produce immersive 360° video environments, which viewers can manipulate and explore in any direction.
 Got some 360° video but not sure where to begin editing it and delivering it to your audience?
 Don’t worry; we’re here to help.
-VEGAS Pro and VEGAS Movie Studio Platinum both make editing and rendering 360° video simple and easy, and in this tutorial, we’re going to take you through what you need to know!
+VEGAS Pro makes editing and rendering 360° video simple and easy, and in this tutorial, we’re going to take you through what you need to know!

 STEP 1: Import Video